cortega26/PoGo/README.md

 or from the detail view.
 You can also filter the table by caught status.
 Progress is stored locally in `~/.pogorarity/caught_pokemon.json`.

+### Sharing results

+After filtering the table you can use the generated links to share a short summary of the rarest Pokémon.

 ## Configuration

 | Flag | Type | Default | Required | Description |